ibrahims-main/QuickDiscord/README.md

 - **Use Cogs?** (Modular command files)
 - **Database Type** (None, SQLite, PostgreSQL, MongoDB)

-After answering the prompts, QuickBot will generate the project structure and install dependencies automatically. 🎉
+After answering the prompts, QuickDiscord will generate the project structure and install dependencies automatically. 🎉

 ---